bucketeer-io/bucketeer/docs/rfcs/0002-improve-evaluation-count.md

 We'll migrate the evaluation count data from Druid to another place to achieve the following goals.

-- The data retrieval is done in milliseconds instead of 5-20 seconds
+- The time series data retrieval is done in milliseconds instead of 5-20 seconds
 - Split the data pipeline for Feature Flag and A/B Test, making the self-host process simple and cheaper
+- Be able to see the default value count

 ## Proposal